 VTL 509-5 “Holding More Than One New York State License”

-Vehicle & Traffic Law § 509-5 concerns holding more than one active New York State Driver’s License.
+VTL 509-5 concerns holding more than one active New York State Driver’s License.
 A ticket for this violation is rarely issued, mostly due to the impossibility of obtaining two licenses.
-This statute is mostly a relic from times before the DMV used computers and when one was able to obtain a license with less proof of identification.
+This statute is mostly a relic from times before the DMV used computers and when one was able to obtain a license with less proof of ID.
 It should be noted that having a license in one class and a learner's permit for another class at the same time is not a violation of this subdivision.
 Nor is it a violation to have a current New York State license and an old expired one.
-Having more than one New York State license at the same time can result in fines of up to $300, and / or a term of imprisonment of up to 15 days.
+Having more than one New York State license at the same time can result in fines of up to $300, and or a term of imprisonment of up to 15 days.